atsushieno/aap-core/docs/GUI_INTERNALS.md

 # GUI Internals

 This document describes the current GUI communication model, as established by the latest native-view work (primarily for aap-juce).

-It is primarily an internal note for our own maintenance, not a formal plugin-host/plugin specification (but we are not supposed to change much for backward compatibility).
+It now serves two roles:

+- a maintenance note for the implementation that runs today
+- and the current specification for the formalized Messenger protocol used for native embedded Android `View` hosting

 It intentionally separates: